montymi/blog/README.md

 ## Tasks

 - [ ] Add a FastAPI for sending new blog posts
-- [ ] Continue adding projects to the Discography
+- [X] Continue adding projects to the Discography
-- [ ] Continue various paper and presentation transfer to the Library
+- [X] Continue various paper and presentation transfer to the Library
 - [X] Allow scrolling in the Welcome Page
-- [ ] Design and upload the Activity Page
+- [X] Design and upload the Activity Page
+- [ ] Optimize PDF view on phone (using isMobile to show PDF as full-screen perhaps)
+- [ ] Create a more interactive 3D environment for the Vinyl object
+- [ ] Add audio files for all Published projects in the Discography

 See the [open issues](https://github.com/montymi/blog/issues) for a full list of issues and proposed features.